acryptos/docs.acryptos.com/faq.md

 ### 4. What are the harvest fees on the farms?

-* The harvest fee is 0.5 ACS on the ACS farms, and 5 ACSI on the ACSI farms \(currently both harvest fees are 0, promo period during LNY\).
+* The harvest fee is 0.03 ACS on the ACS farms, and 0.06 ACSI on the ACSI farms.

   Note: Clicking the stake/unstake button also triggers the harvest \(only on the ACS Vaults&Farms v1\).

-  If you harvest when your Pending ACS is less than 0.5 ACS, your Pending amount will reset to 0 \(currently the harvest fee is 0 ACS, promo period during LNY\).
+  If you harvest when your Pending amount is less than 0.03 ACS (or less than 0.06 ACSI), your Pending amount will reset to 0.

 ### 5. What are the performance and the workers fee?